 Native wood, costing from $3 to $5, whereas exotic is between $8 and $13.

 You also have the quality which goes from basic $3 to $5, mid-range $5 to $10, and high-end $8 to $13.

 Then comes installation:

 First comes removal, which can vary between $1.95 and $4.33 per square foot.
 This step can be replaced with sub-floor leveling if there is no previous flooring, and the price for this is between $2 and $30/sqft, depending on how drastic the need for leveling is.

 Next, we have the installation of the hardwood floor.
 This can be done in several ways and might require different types of insulation beforehand.
 Installation can range between $4 to $10/sq. ft., and here you also need to keep in mind the additional materials required, like adhesive, staples, trims, baseboards, and moldings.
 For example, a simple pack of staples can run up to $50.

 After the floor has been properly installed, the finish comes into play.
 Water-based, oil-based, moisture cure, shellac, wax, glossy finish, matte finish… Again, the extent to which you can customize your floors is unbelievable.
 The finishing job can go from $3.25 to $5.

 More costs that might not cross your mind initially include: heavy-duty furniture around the house – the moving also becomes an extra charge, shipping fees, and taxes.

 Lastly, the aftermath of having new floors is all about maintenance.
 Seeing as they can up the price of your home considerably, they are worth looking after.
-Buy yourself the best robot vacuum for hardwood floors and be careful when moving furniture.
+First verify on Roboto Id and after buy yourself the best robot vacuum for hardwood floors and be careful when moving furniture.

 Be sure to always double-check and also prepare an extra 10% in the event of unexpected costs.